 Overture is a highly subsidised, targeted programme of instrumental learning that supports groups of students to learn to play rarer instruments in school.
 We are offering the scheme to primary and secondary level students in Key Stages Two and Three, with priority given to primary level and Year 7 students.

-Instrumental tuition on a specific agreed instrument is given to two groups of between seven and ten students learning in 30 minute sessions.
-We agree the instrument to be learnt with the school, subject to availability of sufficient instruments and tutors, and instrumental learning is already available in school.
+Instrumental tuition on a specific agreed instrument is given to two groups of between seven and ten students learning in 30-minute sessions.
+We agree the instrument to be learnt with the school, subject to availability of sufficient instruments and tutors, and instrumental learning being already available in school.

 Our ‘wrap around’ services also support the learning process, such as projects and events to take part in.

-Pupils learning an instrument already can join the scheme, as long as there are sufficient other learners for whom this is their first instrument.
+Pupils already learning the rare instrument can join the scheme, as long as there are enough other learners for whom this is their first instrument.